-СО Statements CO1 Comprehend the role of operations research in decision-making, and its applications in industry and design the real-world problems through models & experiments CO2 Apply various types of deterministic models like linear programming, transportation model etc. CO3 Analyze various types of stochastic models like waiting line model, project line model, simulation etc.

-CO4 Develop the relationship between a linear program and its dual and perform sensitive analysis.
-CO5 Differentiate the decision making environments and apply decision making process in the real world situations.
+CO1 Comprehend the role of operation research in decision-making, and its applications in industry and design for real-world problems through models & experiments CO2 Apply various types of deterministic models like linear programming, transportation model etc. CO3 Analyze various types of stochastic models like waiting line model, project line model, simulation etc. CO4 Develop the relationship between a linear program and its dual and perform sensitivity analysis.
+CO5 Understand the decision making environment and apply decision making process in the real world situations.